bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Breaking-Down-Scope--Context--And-Closure-In-JavaScript-In-Simple-Terms-.md

       var hoistedVar = 10;
     }

--   <span id="b52d">Even though we initially declared & initialized our variable underneath the console.log var variables are "hoisted" to the top, but only in declaration (default value undefined until the exaction arrives at the line on which it was initialized.</span>
+-   <span id="b52d">Even though we initially declared & initialized our variable underneath the console.log var variables are “hoisted” to the top, but only in declaration (default value undefined until the exaction arrives at the line on which it was initialized.</span>

 ### Scope Spaced Repetition: